 Q: What can I do to lower my auto insurance costs?

 A: Drive a slightly older, less valuable vehicle.
 The more your vehicle is worth, the more it will cost to insure.
 If you don’t want to do that, you can make sure your vehicle has certain safety features, like anti-lock brakes and anti-theft devices.
-Changing your driving habits can help, since your driving record is a one of the most important factors.
+Changing your driving habits can help, since your driving record is one of the most important factors.
 Making sure you do not lapse in coverage will lower your costs, as well as selecting a higher deductible.
 We recommend selecting a deductible that you can afford out-of-pocket should an incident arise.
 Try cutting down on the miles you drive.
-Speaking with your agent is the best way to determine what discounts for which you are eligible.
-Common discounts include multi-car, multi-policy, good/safe driver, good student, low usage or mileage, and defensive driver training
+Speaking with your agent is the best way to determine what discounts you are eligible for.
+Common discounts include multi-car, multi-policy, good/safe driver, good student, low usage or mileage, and defensive driver training.

 Fine Art and Collectibles Insurance